MathandDataScience/Dimension-Reduction-PCA/README.md

 cov(x_m,x_1) & ----- & var(x_n)
 \end{bmatrix}$$

 The covariance matrix gives a measure of the variance between all variables in the data.
-From this transformation a basis can be found this is done through eigen decomposition this give the eigenvectors and eigenvalues, which are the root of the principal components.
+From this transformation a basis can be found this is done through eigen decomposition this give the eigenvectors and eigenvalues.
 Given a square matrix $\Sigma$ of $A\in \mathbb{R}^{MxN}$ which has $\leq M$ linear independent eigenvectors, due the data $A$ the number of independent eigenvectors is $\leq N$, we can then factor the matrix $\Sigma$ as

-$$ \Sigma = V \Lambda V^-1 $$
+$$ \Sigma = V \Lambda V^{-1} $$

-where $V$ is a square matrix, whose columns are the eigenvectors of $\Lambda$ and is a matrix with the eigenvalues along the diagonal.[3]
+where $V$ is a square matrix, whose columns are the eigenvectors of A and $\Lambda$ is a diagonal matrix with the eigenvalues along the diagonal.[3]
 The largest eigenvalues and its related eigenvector is principal components one, the descending eigenvalues and its related eigenvector are the remaining principal components.
 As a special case, for every n × n real symmetric matrix, the decomposed matrix can be written as

 $$ \Sigma = V \Lambda V^T $$

-theses eigenvectors form a new ortho basis sometimes called the “variable space”
+theses eigenvectors form a new orthogonal basis sometimes called the “variable space”

 Another factoring technique is $QR$ this allow for a matrix to be factored into a orthonormal matrix $Q$ and $R$ is a right triangular matrix.[3]